conrado/building_node_applications_with_mongodb_and_backbone/README.rst

 You'll need to install `nodejs`, on ubuntu 14.04 `apt-get install node-js` will install v0.10.30, which is what was used on these examples.

-To get set up you may have to `cd` to the project directory and `npm install` and possibly repeat installation at each checkout, the run `node app`.
+To get set up you may have to `cd` to the project directory and `npm install` and possibly repeat installation at each checkout, and (re-)run `node app.js`.

 Chapter 2
 ---------